 Writing a great manuscript is only part of the challenge on the road to traditional publication.
 You also need to write a

 “bulletproof” query letter–one that won’t be rejected for errors of commission or omission–because agents and editors are not likely to ask for your manuscript if they aren’t impressed by your query.
-Therefore, we offer the “Query Letter Critique” on the afternoon of Friday, May 1.
+Therefore, we offer the “Query Letter Critique” on the afternoon of Friday, November 6.

 The Query Letter Critique is the rare chance to share your query letter with publishing professionals for completely objective feedback.
 A pair of agents/editors will be randomly assigned to participants with the assurance that the individuals assigned to you will not include anyone you’re meeting with on Saturday, if applicable.
 Their role in this activity is not to accept or reject; rather, their goal is to help you improve your work so you can shine on Saturday and/or in all future queries.
 But, who knows?
 If you submit a great query letter at this Friday Query Letter Critique session, one or both of the editors/agents might ask to see your work too!
 It happens at all of our conferences and sometimes results in an eventual representation/publication contract (see our Testimonials page).